kloomes/data_structures/readme.txt

-test.pick(); - returns one elem from collection at random test.pluck(); - returns one elem from collection at random and removes it from collection test.sample(n); - return vector of size n containing random n random elem from collection (as not removed can contain same elem multiple times) test.extract(n); - return vector of size n containing n random elems, each being removed form collection in turn (such as running pluck() n times)
+test.pick(); - returns one elem from collection at random test.pluck(); - returns one elem from collection at random and removes it from collection test.sample(n); - return vector of size n containing random n random elem from collection (as not removed can contain same elem multiple times) test.extract(n); - return vector of size n containing n random elems, each being removed from collection in turn (such as running pluck() n times)